 - 1. Class Sessions.
-Class sessions will include a combination of lectures and discussions in plenary and smaller-scale groups. - 2.
-Required Reading.
-You will read selected chapters in Bruce Milne's Know the Truth (the primary systematic-theology textbook); excerpts from several books by Dallas Willard, who provides a richly insightful exposition of the best of the classical Christian tradition on discipleship and spiritual formation in Christlikeness; a book by John Stott on same-sex relationships; and an article by Rachel Gilson, interviewing Preston Sprinkle regarding conversing with individuals self-described as transgender, nonbinary, and so forth.
+Classes will include a combination of lectures and discussions in plenary and small-scale groups. - Required Reading.
+You will read selected chapters in Bruce Milne's Know the Truth (the primary systematic-theology textbook); excerpts from several books by Dallas Willard, who provides richly insightful exposition of the best of the classical Christian tradition on discipleship and spiritual formation in Christlikeness; a short book by John Stott on same-sex relationships; and an article by Rachel Gilson, interviewing Preston Sprinkle regarding conversing with individuals self-described as transgender, nonbinary, and so forth.
 Given the compressed time-frame of this course, strive to complete the assigned readings prior to the first class session.
 See "Course Schedule and Assignments" for the order of the required readings with the correlated writing assignments.
 You will submit a Reading Report indicating how much of the Required Reading you completed.
-DUE: Friday, February 17, at 11:59 pm, Eastern (submit to Canvas). - 3.
-Course Study & Reflection Log.
-Please maintain a course log that includes the following elements: - A. Reading: Short Answers.
-Some readings have an assigned question correlated to the material, for which you will write a short answer (1 or 2 paragraphs).
+DUE: Friday, February 23, at 11:59 pm, Eastern (submit to Canvas).

+3. Daily Course Readings and Daily Class Reflections

+- A. Reading: Short Answers.
 Your response should synthesize and reflect on the implications of what you read.
-See "Course Schedule and Assignments" below for the specific questions to answer that correspond with the Readings. - B. Class Reflections: Daily Journal Entries.
-After each day adjourns, write a short entry (100-150 words) reflecting on one significant insight, claim, or issue that captured your attention.
-It may have been surprising, upsetting, a new connection drawn, or something you resonated with.
-Consider these prompts: What stood out as the most important thing that emerged in today's session?
+Special note: two readings in Milne (177-195; 237-244) have an assigned question (listed in the Syllabus) correlated to the material, for which you will write a short answer (1 or 2 paragraphs).
+Daily entry DUE by 11:59 pm, Eastern (submit to Canvas). - B. Class Reflections: Daily Journal Entries.
+After each afternoon adjourns, write a short entry (100-150 words) reflecting on one significant insight, claim, or issue that captured your attention.
+It may have been surprising, upsetting, a new connection you drew, or something you resonated with.
+These prompts may be helpful: What stood out as the most important thing that emerged in today's session?
 Why was it important?
 If you felt uncomfortable or found it challenging, why was this so?
 What's one way that your life and ministry might be impacted by what was discussed today?
 What needs more clarification, exploration, research, discussion, and prayer?
 In your final journal entry, discuss your biggest take-aways from the class.
+Daily entry DUE by 11:59 pm, Eastern (submit to Canvas).